Neirokan/pseudo3DEngine/README.md

 # pseudo3DEngine
 Simple pseudo-3d engine implementation.
 This library allows you to make two dimensional map and draw pseudo 3D image using Ray-Cast.

-This was done just for fun and probably will not be updated.
-But there are a bunch of fixes and improvements, such as:
+This is a Vectozav'r pseudo3DEngine fork, but with too many code changes and a bunch of fixes and improvements, such as:
 - The network system is replaced by another, WORKING system
 - Fisheye correction
+- Jumps
 - Realistic wall height (seriously, the zero-height wall was like half a player)
 - Realistic circle collision (not just 10 walls)
 - Menu fix (buttons now detect only mouse clicks, not holding)